-PEFA 2021: To consolidate reporting of fiscal risks including: macroeconomic risks, risks arising from public debt, arrears, as well as unpaid liabilities, risks from potential costs arising from PPPs and natural and other type of disasters.
+1 PEFA 1021: To consolidate reporting of fiscal risks including: macroeconomic risks, risks arising from public debt, arrears, as well as unpaid liabilities, risks from potential costs arising from PPPs and natural and other type of disasters.
 At the same time, it is recommended carry out additional analyses of fiscal risks arising from the operations of public enterprises and municipalities, as well as potential risks at central level, i.e. at the level of the State Budget.
-IMF: Government should disclose, analyze and manage risks related to the public finances and ensure effective coordination of fiscal decision-making across the public sector. - To publish a comprehensive statement on fiscal risks. - To strengthen long-run fiscal sustainability analysis and disclose by including projections for general government debt
+11 MF: effective coordination of fiscal decision-making across the public sector. - To publish a comprehensive statement on fiscal risks. - To strengthen long-run fiscal sustainability analysis and disclose by including projections for general government debt